 - Lead Minister: Rev. Emily Riley Campbell, Senior Minister

-- Support Minister: Rev. Mark Hovermale, Pastor for Youth and Early Adults
+- Liturgist: Rev. Mark Hovermale, Pastor for Youth & Early Adults

-- Communion, with a piano duet by Dr. Jerry & Sharon Smith
+- Music provided by Carole Moon (Accompanied by Sharon Smith), and piano duet by Jerry & Sharon Smith